Dorset OPC

 Dewlish Church

 Dewlish is a very picturesque village 7 miles north east of Dorchester.
+The Hamlet of Chebbard is one mile to the west.
 The population today is a mere 250.
 In 1748 Dewlish was spelt ‘Develish’.
 The main Dorchester to Blandford road, and on to London, passed through the village.
 Around 1750 the turnpike roads were constructed by an Act of Parliament and the road was then diverted east of the village, where the main road to London is today.
 There used to be a house at the turnpike, where road maintenance taxes were paid by coaches passing through the turnpike gate.
 The house was demolished in the 1950s.

 During the late 19th century bones of a pre ice-age mammoth were uncovered in a prehistoric deposit on a hill above Pound Lane.
 A Roman villa, twice the size of the present Dewlish House, was unearthed.
 It had 24 rooms and mosaics of a leopard leaping on a gazelle in the centre of the floor.